nodatime/tzvalidate/format.md

 separator - until such time as that becomes annoying.
 (It's convenient for me, Jon Skeet, as I mostly work on Windows...)

-If there are no transitions for the zone (within the range 1900-2050), a single line is included below the zone ID, with a format of:

-- The literal "Fixed: "
-- The offset, in the format above
-- The name of the zone within the period 1900-2050

-(It is possible that the zone isn't genuinely fixed for all time, of course - only within the period 1905-2035.)

 Motivation for the format
 ====